Tips to Becoming a Prodigious Physics Pedant!

 - Go over your notes and textbook with a highlighter and a pencil so that you can jot down key ideas.

 - Keep a separate page in your notes for an equation list that you can add to throughout the semester.
-It will come in handy for future homeworks and exams!
+It will come in handy for future homework and exams!

 - Make sure you know what the variables and constants in each equation represent.